ShadowMaster78/Bingy-Custom-Profiles/README.md

 Everything: Has every goal from every goal pack (vanilla, extended, extended+, item rando, hall of gods, grubs, relics, hard saves, and BingoGoalPack2).

-Fast Pack: Contains exclusively goals considered "fast."
+Fast: Contains exclusively goals considered "fast."

 Goal Pack 1 + 2: Contains all goals from the vanilla goal pack and BingoGoalPack2.